TechOffice/TechOffice-Example/ItTechOfficeSpringExample/README.md

 ClassPathXmlApplicationContext is an implementation of ApplicationContext for standalone XML application context.

+### Annotation Configuration

 **@Autowired**

 Autowired annotation provides the same feature of property in configuration.

 **@Component**

-Component annotation indicates that the class is Spring bean. (@Component is introduced in Spring 2.5)
+Component annotation indicates that the class is Spring bean. (@Since Spring 2.5)

 **@Configuration**